vitest-dev/vitest/docs/guide/index.md

 Vitest requires Vite >=v3.0.0 and Node >=v14
 :::

+It is recommended that you install a copy of `vitest` in your `package.json`, using one of the methods listed above.
+However, if you would prefer to run `vitest` directly, you can use `npx vitest` (the `npx` command comes with npm and Node.js).

+The `npx` command will executes command either from a local `node_modules/.bin` installing any packages needed in order for command to run.
+By default, npx will check whether command exists in $PATH, or in the local project binaries, and execute that.
+If command is not found, it will be installed prior to execution.

 ## Configuring Vitest

 One of the main advantages of Vitest is its unified configuration with Vite.
 If present, `vitest` will read your root `vite.config.ts` to match with the plugins and setup as your Vite app.
 For example, your Vite [resolve.alias](https://vitejs.dev/config/shared-options.html#resolve-alias) and [plugins](https://vitejs.dev/guide/using-plugins.html) configuration will work out-of-the-box.
 If you want a different configuration during testing, you can: